Beert123/financeAppProject/README.md

 ## Description
 A Spring Boot backend API for tracking personal finances such as expenses and earnings.
 It supports creating, viewing, updating, and deleting financial transactions, each associated with a category.
+It can also view a summary which provides some additional information about the transactions

 ## Features
 - Add, view, update, and delete transactions